starknet-io/pm/AllCoreDevs-Full-Nodes-Meetings/call_039.md

 ---

-**Next Meeting:** Thursday, November 20, 2025, 12:00 PM UTC

-**Note:** These Starknet All Core Devs Calls occur bi-weekly at the same time.
-All interested parties are encouraged to join and contribute to the ongoing discussions and development efforts.
+*These notes were compiled by [Aayush Giri](https://github.com/Giri-Aayush) from the November 6, 2025 Starknet All Core Devs call.
+For the most accurate information, please refer to the [full recording](https://www.youtube.com/live/g9nxlda0xOw).*